StThomas-SEIS660/Lab-03/Lab-03-Instructions.md

 end
 ````

 Vagrant up your machine and ssh into it, verify that your script has been run.
-Including installing tree.

-**Using Chef instead of shell**
+1. Directory "main" properly configured in /vagrant
+2. git installed (run git --version)
+3. tree installed

+Re-commit your Vagrantfile and push it back to origin.

+Issue a pull request for me to review your work.

-Advance notice: Next week, we will Write a Chef recipe that is run by Vagrant to do the same thing.
-You cannot just call your previous script.
+That is the end of this lab.
+Congratulations, this was a lot of work.
+Next week, we will Write a Chef recipe that is run by Vagrant to do the same thing, and start building a continuous integration pipeline with Java, JUnit and Ant.

-Run, check in to Github when succeeds, and alter it so it also installs curl

-Check in and observe differences.